austintheriot/wrend/wrend/README.md

 ## Todo

+- Use static methods to render in JavaScript, rather than downcasting from an `Any`

+- Make it more explicit when structs get cloned to convert them into a `JsValue`

+- use `dyn_ref` for Renderer ?

+- Call `initialize recorder` automatically if it has not been initialized before `start_recording` is called

+- Make a clean wrapper around `Either` that functions as a callback abstraction (instead of implementing function utilities on `Either` itself)

 - Add custom TypeScript types for *_create_context.rs callbacks

 - Make it possible access `Renderer` from the render callback in JavaScript